Bergen to Oslo: Norway’s Most Spectacular Train Ride

 Bergen, Norway

 But that’s not all there is to see in Bergen.
-With a mountain right in the middle of the city, Mount Fløyen, offering stunning views from above, characteristic Norwegian houses, a historic fish market, and many museums, you could easily spend several days here and still have plenty to do or see.
+From Mount Fløyen and its sweeping views from above to the characteristic Norwegian houses, the historic fish market, and many museums, you could easily spend several days here and still have plenty to do or see.
 Not to mention all the fjord tours you can do.
 Check out this article on what to do in Bergen in 48 hours for a more detailed guide to the city.

 You can find tickets for the train ride between Oslo and Bergen on the Norwegian rail website.
-There are between three and four daily departures in both directions, with one of them being an overnight ride.
-Overall the ride is between six hours and a half and seven hours and a half.
+There are around six daily departures in both directions, one of them being an overnight ride.
+Overall the ride takes around seven hours, with some small variation depending on the time you choose.

 Bergen to Oslo in winter